grea09/color/article/article.md

 The needer of a threat $a_t$ of a link $a_p \xrightarrow{t} a_n$ is the target $a_n$ of the threatened causal link.

 ### Proper fluents
 A proper fluent of a flaw is the one that caused the flaw.
-For a subgoal $a_n \xrightarrow{s} a_s$ it is the unsatisfied precondition $s$ and for a threat $a_t$ of a causal link $a_p \xrightarrow{t} a_n$ it is the fluent $t$ held by the threatened causal link.
+For a subgoal $a_n \xrightarrow{s} a_s$ it is the unsatisfied precondition $s$.
+For a threat $a_t$ of a causal link $a_p \xrightarrow{t} a_n$ it is the fluent $t$ held by the threatened causal link.

 ### Saviour
 The saviour of a flaw is the forged action $a_s = \langle \emptyset, \{p\} \rangle | a_s \notin A$ with $p$ being the proper fluent of the flaw.

 ### Healers
 The concept of healer is made to target rogue flaws that caused total failure.
-A healer is a resolver that is built around the saviour of the flaw to provide for it.
+A healer is a resolver that is built around the saviour of the flaw to provide for it **phrase pas claire**.
 The general formula of a healer is the following :
 $$a_s \xrightarrow{p} a_n$$
 with $a_s$ being the saviour of the flaw.